gehadabdelnaser/NotesApp/README.md

 # NotesApp
-  this app allow user to add, update and delete notes.
+  this app allow user to add, update and delete by swipe notes.
 # Platform:
   Android Studio with Java Support
 # ScreenShots: